Financing a New Home Build

 - Information on the down payment, including a gift letter if someone gifted the money for the down payment

 The borrower completes the loan application with the lender.
 Paperwork is organized.
 Credit reports are ordered.
 Finally, the loan is sent to underwriting.
 The closing takes place after underwriting approves the construction loan.
-This process usually takes at least 30 days.
+This process usually takes a few weeks.
 Once the loan is approved, borrowers make interest-only payments on the loan amount.
 The bank distributes funds as the construction progresses.

 The bank sends a representative to the construction site or builder’s office with fund disbursals.
 They want to protect their investment.
 It’s important for the bank to see that builders are sticking to the timeline.
 They also need proof that the money is being used appropriately.